NEW VERSION

 ![]() |

-12. Sand and work the slices
+12. Sand and finish the edges

 GUIDE: HOW TO COVER A SNAP BUTTON?